Venryx/webpack-string-replacer/README.md

 If you prefer viewing the raw TypeScript typings, you can open the "Source/Options.ts" file, or the "Dist/*.d.ts" files.

-#### `logAroundPatternMatches` - number

-> If set, locations where patterns are matched will have X characters of the source code (before and after) logged for inspection. (not yet compatible with `optimizeChunkAssets`)

 #### `ruleBase` - Partial<Rule>

 > If set, each rule will "inherit" from the options specified here.